saifkhannyc/DevBook/README.md

 # DevBook
-This is a DevBook sales page for practice
+This is a DevBook landing page designed using plain HTML, CSS utilizing css float property and positoning.